Isang Himala: Release

-As one of the ten official entries of the 50th Metro Manila Film Festival, Isang Himala had its theatrical release in cinemas in the Philippines on December 25, 2024, with four cinemas on the first day and then six cinemas on the second day.
-The film is also scheduled to premiere at the Manila International Film Festival (MIFF) in Los Angeles on January 30, 2025.
+As one of the ten official entries of the 50th Metro Manila Film Festival, Isang Himala had its theatrical release in cinemas in the Philippines on Christmas Day 2024, with four cinemas on the first day and then six cinemas on the second day.
+The film also premiered at the Manila International Film Festival (MIFF) in Los Angeles on January 30, 2025.

 Reception

 Box office

-It is one of the lowest selling MMFF 2024 entry along with My Future You and Hold Me Close.
-The film was a Box office bomb due to failed to hit box office hit sales and one of the underrated film of 2024.
+It is one of the lowest-selling MMFF 2024 entries along with My Future You and Hold Me Close.
+The film was a box office bomb due to failed to hit box office hit sales and one of the underrated film of 2024.
 As of January 2, 2025, the film failed to enter the Top 5 and Top 3 in the top-performing MMFF entries in box-office sales.